Pat Conroy: Personal life

 Conroy was married three times.
 His first marriage was to Barbara (née Bolling) Jones on October 10, 1969, while he was teaching on Daufuskie Island.
 Jones, who had been Conroy's next door neighbor in Beaufort, South Carolina, had been widowed when her first husband, Joseph Wester Jones III, a fighter pilot stationed in Vietnam, had been shot down and killed.
 Jones already had one daughter, Jessica, and was pregnant at the time of her husband's death with their second child, Melissa.
 He adopted both girls after he married their mother, and then they had a daughter of their own, Megan.
 They divorced in 1977.

 Conroy then married Lenore (née Gurewitz) Fleischer in 1981.
 He became the stepfather to her two children, Gregory and Emily, and the couple also had one daughter, to whom he dedicated his 2010 book My Reading Life, "This book is dedicated to my lost daughter, Susannah Ansley Conroy.
 Know this: I love you with my heart and always will.
 Your return to my life would be one of the happiest moments I could imagine."
 Conroy and Fleischer divorced on October 26, 1995, Conroy's 50th birthday.
 Conroy married his third wife, writer Cassandra King, in May 1998.
+He became the stepfather to her three children, Jim, Jason and Jake.

 A friend of Conroy, political cartoonist Doug Marlette, died in a car accident in July 2007.
 Conroy and Joe Klein eulogized Marlette at the funeral.
 There were 10 eulogists in all, and Conroy called Marlette his best friend, and said: "The first person to cry, when he heard about Doug's death, was God".

 Conroy lived in Beaufort with wife Cassandra until his death.
 In 2007, he commented that she was a much happier writer than he was: "I'll hear her cackle with laughter at some funny line she's written.
 I've never cackled with laughter at a single line I've ever written.
 None of it has given me pleasure.
 She writes with pleasure and joy, and I sit there in gloom and darkness."

 As an adult, Conroy suffered from depression, had several breakdowns and contemplated suicide.
 He attempted suicide in the mid-1970s while writing The Great Santini.